dibadgo/TheMigration/README.md

 **/workload** - manage workloads entities

-By the way, do you use [Postman] (https://www.postman.com/)?
+By the way, do you use [Postman](https://www.postman.com/)?
-Let's download a collection from [here] (https://www.getpostman.com/collections/09a26ad29450289d344c) and play with that easer.
+Let's download a Postman collection from [here](https://drive.google.com/open?id=1_ZtkTM4GN_wXyeXKvsF4y73cJaG-0EC8) and play with REST API easer.

 ## API description: